 ABC released the first version of its Wind Risk Map in 2015.
 For the current version (2020), the data were cleaned and updated, current wind turbine locations were added, and the map was given a more user-friendly interface.

 Wind turbine locations and data are from the U.S. Wind Turbine Database, representing a collaboration by the U.S. Geological Survey, Lawrence Berkeley National Laboratory, and American Wind Energy Association.
 Wind turbine data is regularly updated in the database, and automatically populates in the ABC Wind Risk Assessment Map.

-The bird data were derived from a variety of sources, including ABC's list of the 500 most Important Bird Areas in the U.S., the Bureau of Land Management, and the U.S. Fish and Wildlife Service (FWS).
-Critical habitat designated by FWS as authorized by the Endangered Species Act was downloaded from the FWS website.
+The distribution of areas of importance to birds is derived from a variety of sources, including The American Bird Conservancy Guide to the 500 Most Important Bird Areas in the United States.
+Data on key habitat areas of the Greater Sage-Grouse is from the U.S. Bureau of Land Management.
+Data on the migration corridor of the Whooping Crane is from the U.S. Fish and Wildlife Service (USFWS).
+“Critical Habitat” designated by USFWS, as authorized by the Endangered Species Act (ESA), was downloaded from USFWS’s Environmental Conservation Online System.